 Public agencies for child adoption are entities run by local or state governments who are responsible for the welfare of children.
 These kids are estranged from their families and can be adopted.
 Many public child welfare agencies consider LGBTQ adults to be suitable applicants for obtaining legal parenting rights of these children.
 Unfortunately, the adoption process through such public entities is typically very time-consuming.
 On the other hand, adoption costs are usually lower and financial aid is occasionally granted for child support.

 A more costly option to adopt a child is through a private agency.
 This kind of entity operates under a license issued by the state, and it often functions as a nonprofit organization.
 Despite the higher cost, most LGBTQ couples choose to adopt through private agencies, as they have a positive and tolerant attitude toward applicants belonging to minority groups.
-An exception might be an extremely faith-based agency that maintains an unethical prejudice against LGBTQ families.
 For the most part, private agencies are willing to work with couples to adopt children who are best suited to their family structure.

 2. Which Child Is Right for my Family?